ayah825/cse15l-lab-reports/lab-report-2.md

     > port number depending on the argument.
 In this case I used the port number 4000.
     >
     > In the `handleRequest` method, as mentioned prior, we use the ArrayLists `messages` and `users` to store the
     > collected data along with the StringBuilder `output` which contains what I want to output.
+A URI is passed to
-Prior to the methods
+    > the function wich is used to get the query in some cases.
+Prior to the methods first call these are all
-    > first call these are all uninitialized.
-In the function, there are basically three options or paths for the function
+    > uninitialized.
+In the function, there are basically three options or paths for the function to take.
-    > to take.
-The first is that the URL could be invalid; this just results in a 404 error.
-The next is that the URL
+    > The first is that the URL could be invalid; this just results in a 404 error.
+The next is that the URL could have
-    > could have nothing past the domain.
+    > nothing past the domain.
 In my implementation this results in the current messages being printed.
 If there
     > have been no prior messages nothing prints.
 The last option the code can handle is the case where the user adds a
     > path and query to their URL formatted correctly (explained on the lab report [website](https://ucsd-cse15l-w24.github.io/week3/index.html)).
     >